 The minimum password length is 8 characters when in FIPS-CC mode (maximum password length is 32 characters).
-Using a strong password policy, where operator and network user passwords are at least 8 characters in length and use a mix of alphanumeric (printable) characters from the ASCII character set, the odds of guessing a password are 1 in 968.
+Using a strong password policy, where operator and network user passwords are at least 8 characters in length and use a mix of alphanumeric (printable) characters from the ASCII character set (as explained in "FIPS 140-2 Compliant Operation" on page 13), the odds of guessing a password are 1 in 8!x26x10x32x945.

-For Network Users invoking the IPSec encrypt/decrypt services, the module acts on behalf of the Network User and negotiates a VPN connection with a remote module.
+For Network Users invoking the IPSec VPN encrypt/decrypt services, the module acts on behalf of the Network User and negotiates a VPN connection with a remote module.
 The strength of authentication for IPSec services is based on the authentication method defined in the specific firewall policy: IPSec manual authentication key, IKE pre-shared key or IKE RSA key (RSA certificate).
 The odds of guessing the authentication key for each IPSec method is:

-- 1 in 1640 for the IPSec Manual Authentication key (based on a 40 digit, hexadecimal key) - 1 in 948 for the IKE Pre-shared Key (based on an 8 character, ASCII printable key) - 1 in 2^{1024} for the IKE RSA Key (based on a 1024bit RSA key size)
+- 1 in 1640 for the IPSec Manual Authentication key (based on a 40 digit, hexadecimal key) - 1 in 948 for the IKE Pre-shared Key (based on an 8 character, ASCII printable key) - 1 in 21024 for the IKE RSA Key (based on a 1024bit RSA key size)